bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 order to view the raw response.

-Once the vulnerability was discovered, teams learned, via an error message, that they could send the command "helpâ€? to list all the administrator commands, thus informing them about the other commands, "addâ€?, "infoâ€?, and "listâ€?.
+Once the vulnerability was discovered, teams learned, via an error message, that they could send the command "help" to list all the administrator commands, thus informing them about the other commands, "add", "info", and "list".
 The add command simply exposed the information that the SQLITE database was read only, the info command listed the info field for the specified user, and the list command listed all the active users in the system along with their info field.